Online therapy for Highly Sensitive, Autistic, and ADHD people in Oregon and Washington

 High Sensitivity is a type of neurodiversity that affects between 15-20% of people.
 Highly Sensitive brains simply take in more sensory information than regular brains and that means that the people who possess them feel more deeply, are going to be overwhelmed more easily, and need to recharge more often.

-No two highly sensitive people are the same but most share similar struggles and share some similar strengths.
+Additionally, many highly sensitive people share similar struggles and strengths.

 always feeling emotions deeply